balacode/cmdx/README.md

 The command does not care about file names.
 Instead it compares the contents of files with identical sizes.

-** :sos: Use this command with care: files are deleted at once, without going to trash can! **
+ :exclamation: **Use this command with care: files are deleted at once, without going to trash can!**

 **LD (list-dup): List Duplicate Files**
 Lists duplicate files in the specified folder (or source and target folders).